flyingcircusio/doc/src/infrastructure/ai.md

 # Artificial Intelligence and Machine Learning

 To aid AI and ML workflows we offer API based access to various models for chat, embedding, and image recognition.
-The system is backed by AMD W7900 GPUs.
+The system is backed by NVIDIA RTX PRO 6000 GPUs.

 ## Available Models